cglennon924/Employee-summary/README.md

 ## User Story
 ```
-As a manager
+AS A manager
-I want to generate a webpage that displays my team's basic info
+I WANT to generate a webpage that displays my team's basic info
-so that I have quick access to emails and GitHub profiles
+SO THAT I have quick access to emails and GitHub profiles
 ```

 ## Description